tensorflow/tensorboard/tensorboard/plugins/histogram/README.md

 `Tensor` in your TensorFlow graph has changed over time.
 It does this by showing many histograms visualizations of your tensor at different points in time.

+Note that for visualization purposes, histogram data is rebinned into 30 linearly spaced bins, where `y` counts from the original input bins at each step are linearly distributed into the new bins, which are shared across all steps.
+For some distributions, this can result in significant distortions (see existing [issue](https://github.com/tensorflow/tensorboard/issues/1803)).

 ## A Basic Example

 Let's start with a simple case: a normally-distributed variable, where the mean